Tingling & Numbness in Legs

 • HIV/AIDS

 Vein diseases like deep vein thrombosis or DVT, and even varicose veins, can also cause this tingly, uncomfortable feeling in legs.
+If a patient is concerned that they have DVT, call 911 or go directly to a hospital for a professional diagnosis.

 This is because venous disease disrupts the normal flow of blood throughout the body and can lead to blood clots, which can cut off the blood supply to nerves.
 For example, deep vein thrombosis is a blood clot that forms in the deep veins of the leg.
 DVT can be large enough to put pressure on surrounding nerves, or cut off blood supply to the nerves causing tingling in legs, numbness, and even sharp pain.
+DVT can be a dangerous condition if left untreated.
+A piece of the clot can break away and travel to the lungs leading to a pulmonary embolism, which can be deadly.
+Call your doctor immediately if you notice any of the following symptoms:

 • Sudden shortness of breath or difficulty breathing